matt-benton/mb-personal-nuxt/content/articles/tips-for-becoming-a-better-problem-solver.md

 ---
 title: Tips for Becoming a Better Problem Solver
-description: Description
+description: It is widely-accepted knowledge the good developers have to have good problem solving skills.
+Let's face it - programming is difficult and even the best of us run into problems fairly often.
+When you're a programmer, you will be faced with a challenge and it will  be up to you to solve it.
+It's important to understand good methods for handling things when you do come across a problem that is giving you a hard time.
 ---

 It is widely-accepted knowledge that good developers have to have good problem solving skills.
-Let's face it - programming is difficult and even the best of us run into problems that we have to solve fairly often.
-These problems occur because we're trying something new (maybe a library of framework) that we don't understand, or we're building a feature that has conflicting needs and we need to make a decision about what to prioritize, or maybe we are just having to untangle some messy code that we didn't write (because we never write messy code of course).
-The point is, the landscape is complicated when you're a programmer.
+Let's face it - programming is difficult and even the best of us run into problems fairly often.
+These problems occur because we're trying something new (maybe a library of framework) that we don't understand, or we're building a feature that has conflicting needs and we need to make a decision about what to prioritize.
+Maybe we are just having to untangle some messy code that we didn't write (because we never write messy code of course).
+The point is the landscape is complicated when you're a programmer.
 Sometimes (a lot of times), you will be faced with a challenge and it will be up to you to solve it.
-It's important to understand good methods for handling things when you do come across something that is giving you a hard time.
+It's important to understand good methods for handling things when you do come across a problem that is giving you a hard time.

 ## <a href="#use-a-linter" id="use-a-linter">Use a Linter</a>